emircanakgol/emircanakgol/README.md

 #### A game developer and designer from Turkiye.
 ##### A recent engineering graduate who developed himself in game development, CGI and engineering.

-🤔My current adventure: Make hyper casual games.
+🤔My current adventure: Make strategy games.

 Contact me at emircanakgol@gmail.com !